 Then it hit me…

 While I applied that truth to my son, I didn’t extend it to myself.
-In the same way that David wasn’t a failure as a person because an illness caused him to do certain things, I’m not a failure as a father because my child—ill or otherwise—did certain things.
+In the same way that David wasn’t a failure as a person because an illness caused him to do certain things, I was not a failure as a father because my child—ill or otherwise—did certain things.

 At his memorial service, Ann and I shared and honored the deepest essence of our son, the illness-free part of him.
 Even though we candidly acknowledged his many mistakes and his drug-induced death, we also celebrated the fullness and joy of his life, and rightly so.

 In the same way, the deepest essence of being a father—the loving kindness, the patient guidance, the protective provision, the sacrifice, generosity, and love—should be the thing we celebrate and honor on Father’s Day.
-But for years, I allowed David’s illness-driven actions to convince me of my failures and to rob me of that celebration.
+Sadly, for years I had allowed David’s illness-driven actions to convince me of my failures and to rob me of that celebration.

-Thankfully, I’ve come to apply to myself the same grace that I extend to David.
+Thankfully, I’ve come to apply the same grace that I extended to David to myself.
 Mental illness no longer steals that joy.

-If you’re a father whose child acts poorly because of mental illness, take it from someone who’s been there: Their actions don’t diminish your fatherly heart, effort, intent or ability, your worth, your meaning or your value.
+If you’re a father whose child acts poorly because of mental illness, take it from someone who’s been there: Their actions don’t diminish your fatherly heart, effort, intent, ability, your worth, your meaning or your value.
 Don’t let the disease steal your joy as a father.

-And if you know of a father who’s struggling to enjoy the third Sunday in June, because his ill child isn’t ‘perfect’, encourage him, support him, and honor him for the sacrifice and investment he’s made.
+Also, if you know of a father who’s struggling to enjoy the third Sunday in June because his ill child isn’t ‘perfect’, encourage him, support him, and honor him for the sacrifice and investment he’s made.
 You’ll make his Father’s Day something special.

 *Republished from MikeandAnn.org June 14, 2017.